openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 In the example below, the driver checks every 3 seconds for the status of the job.
 It will continue checking for 200 retries before it times out.

-Add the following lines to the PowerMax backend in the cinder.conf:
+Add the following lines to the PowerMax backend in ``cinder.conf``:

 .. code-block:: console